In recapping the 2006 Frederick Marathon, I must first mention that there have been three races that I registered for, but didn’t run…

 Way behind the winner, we were still on the course making pretty good time even though it was getting warmer by the mile.
 I marveled because this was the only marathon I’d ever run that had porta potties every mile!
 Even if I didn’t need to use one, it was very comforting to know that a porta potty was near by, and I do remember stopping at least once around mile twenty-one.

 It was a humid day and around mile twenty the sun got really hot.
 Bill started struggling a little bit with the heat and I pulled ahead.
-From about the 20-mile marker on, I ran alone and since the race field was spread out, I was pretty lonely.
-I saw Bill not too far behind me at a turn-around point, and I was relieved that the weather wasn’t bothering him as much as I thought.
+From about the 20-mile marker on, I ran alone and since the race field was spread out, it was pretty lonely.
+I saw Bill not too far behind me at a turn-around point, and I was relieved that the weather wasn’t bothering him as much as I feared.

 As we approached Harry Grove Stadium, home of the Frederick Keys, the course turned onto the outfield and we ran toward first base finishing at home plate.
 I finished in 3:50:14 (8:47 pace) with Bill exactly two and a half minutes behind me.